The Infrared Laser Thermometer Reviews: Best of 2024

 Here, four laser diodes that are symmetrically arranged around the infrared optical measuring channel are equipped with line generators.
 Which generates a line of a specific length at the focusing distance determined by the lens.

-Opposing pairs of projected laser lines fully overlap at the focus point in such a way that they form a measuring cross or crosshairs which precisely depict the measuring spot.
+Opposing pairs of projected laser lines fully overlap at the focus point in such a way that they form a measuring cross or crosshairs that precisely depict the measuring spot.

 For shorter or longer measurement distances, the overlapping is only partial, meaning that the length of the line and, as a result, the size of the measuring cross will change for the user.